-Each Agent can simulate up to 1500 virtual users, depending upon hardware and test configuration.
-Virtual users simulate the load against the system-under-test.
 Each virtual user is a separate thread, acting independently of the other virtual users, with its own connection to the system-under-test.
-Each virtual user tracks its own statistics that includes transaction times and the number of times a transaction executes.
+Each virtual user tracks its own statistics, including transaction times and the number of times a transaction executes.